the episode

 Kimberly Faith: That’s right.

 Kimberly Faith: Obviously.
 You know?
-And to the point of the earlier conversation I was talking about, you know, it it the problem isn’t with achieving greatness.
-It’s achieving greatness with the humility of Christ and the way of Christ, and and that it’s never the way we think it should look because the world culture has so influenced our mind.
-You think about what is the greatest miracle that ever occurs under the sun on this world?
+And to the point of the earlier conversation I was talking about, you know, the problem isn’t with achieving greatness.
+It’s achieving greatness with the humility of Christ , in the way of Christ, and that it’s never the way we think it should look because the world culture has so influenced our mind.
+You think about what is the greatest miracle that ever occurs under the sun in this world?

 John McLarty: One thing is for us to have the love of God for others.